 For the first three months of fiscal 2010 cash used in our operating activities totaled \$5.5 million compared to using \$7.2 million in the first three months of fiscal 2009.
 Our net loss for the first quarter of 2010 was \$3.1 million compared to a net loss of \$2.1 million in the first quarter of 2009.
 Included in the net loss for the first quarter of 2010 was a \$1.5 million non-cash charge related to our stock grant performance bonus and Director compensation programs.
 This compares to a non-cash charge of \$0.2 million for these programs in the first quarter of 2009.
 Operating cash flow impacts resulting from changes in accounts payable and growers payable balances provided \$0.5 of operating cash flows in the first quarter of 2010 compared to using \$1.2 million of cash in the first quarter of 2009.
-Significant costs related to our lemon packing and Southern farming operations that were included in accounts payable at October 31, 2008 were paid in the first quarter of 2009.
-Operating cash flow impacts resulting from changes in accrued liabilities balances used \$0.05 million in operating cash flows in the first quarter of 2010 compared to using \$1.7 million in the first quarter of 2009.
+Significant costs related to our lemon packing and Southern farming operations that were included in accounts payable at October 31, 2008 were paid in the first quarter of 2010 compared to using \$1.7 million in the first quarter of 2009.
 Accrued bonuses of \$1.3 million for fiscal 2008 were included in accrued liabilities at October 31, 2008 and paid in the first quarter of 2009.
-There were no accrued bonuses at October 31, 2008 for fiscal 2009.
-Operating cash flow impacts resulting from changes in accounts and notes receivable balances used \$2.9 million in operating cash flows in the first quarter of 2010 compared to using \$1.4 million in operating cash flows in the first quarter of 2009.
-Higher agricultural revenues in the first quarter of 2010 compared to the firs
+There were no accrued bonuses at October 31, 2009 for fiscal 2009.
+Operating cash flow impacts resulting from changes used \$2.9 million in operating cash flows in the first quarter of 2010 compared to using \$1.4 million in operating cash flows in the first quarter of 2010 of \$2.8 million in operating cash flows in the first quarter of 2010 of \$2.8 million in operating cash flows in the first quarter of 2010 of \$2.8 million in operating cash flows in the first quarter of 2009.
+Higher agricultural revenues in the first quarter of 2010 of \$2.8 million in operating cash flows in the first quarter of 2010.
+Higher agricultural revenues in the first quarter of 2010 of \$2.8 million compared to an increase of \$1.4 million in the first quarter of 2009.
+Higher agricultural revenues in the first quarter of 2010 compared to the first quarter of 2009 were